pddpdd20020105/tswd-portfolio/final-project-part-one.md

 ## Initial sketches

-The table and rough page layout below show the proposed order and purpose of the main sections.
-These are plans for the final story, so their layout and visual details may change.
+The table below shows the proposed order and purpose of the main sections.
+The Tableau prototype illustrates the planned four-park comparison.
+The layout and visual details may change as I develop the final story.

 | Story section | Planned page element | What the reader should learn |
 |---|---|---|